 Conditions are used in the different types of Policies and roles to determine if the policy or role is applicable to the situation in which the authentication / authorization check happens.
 The conditions describe the criteria that should match for the policy to be applicable.

-Conditions can contain multiple criteria and also include existing (nested) criteria.
+Conditions can contain multiple criteria and also include existing (nested) conditions.

-The conditions can be checked with the following operators among the added criteria:
+The criteria will be checked with the following operators among the added criteria:

-AND, means that all added criteria (and nested criteria) need to apply for the condition to be applicable
+AND, means that all added criteria (and nested conditions) need to apply for the condition to be applicable

-OR, means that at least 1 of the added criteria (and nested criteria) need to apply for the condition to be applicable
+OR, means that at least 1 of the added criteria (and nested conditions) need to apply for the condition to be applicable

-An attribute, for which the value is checked against the rest of the condition
+An attribute, for which the value is checked against the rest of the criteria

 An operator, that describes what kind of check should be done.
 The operator depends on the type of attribute.
 For instance, a text attribute could have operators like equals, does not equal, contains and does not contain; and a date or time attribute could have operators like equal, before or after.